 While it is important to build rapport and create lasting relationships, it is also important to maintain professional boundaries when working with families.
-With this being said, 1st Step staff is not recommended to attend an enrolled family's private event (birthday parties, celebrations, etc), 'friend' an enrolled family on facebook, purchase items from an enrolled family (business, fundraiser, etc) that could be seen as a conflict of interest, etc.
+With this being said, 1st Step staff is not recommended to attend an enrolled family's private event (birthday parties, celebrations, etc), accept Friend requests by an enrolled family on facebook, purchase items from an enrolled family (business, fundraiser, etc) that could be seen as a conflict of interest, etc.